JasonAtenPivotal/go-guerrilla/README.md

 Written for GuerrillaMail.com which processes tens of thousands of emails every hour.

-The purpose of this daemon is to grab the email, save it to the database and disconnect as quickly as possible.
+The purpose of this daemon is to grab the email and disconnect as quickly as possible.

 A typical user of this software would probably want to customize the saveMail function for their own systems.